-- Failure to attract appropriate trustees with expertise to provide strong, wise leadership this is regularly reviewed by the Head Master and trustees; - Change in management of the Foundation continually reviewed by the Head Master and Foundation chairman; - Reputational damage caused by inappropriate activity, or failure to secure necessary funds constant professional vigilance and early consideration of possible issues by the trustees; - Financial and reputational damage caused by the government closing down the Music and Dance scheme ("MDS").
+- Failure to attract appropriate Trustees with expertise to provide strong, wise leadership this is regularly reviewed by the Head Master and Trustees; - Change in management of the Foundation continually reviewed by the Head Master and Foundation Chairman; - Reputational damage caused by inappropriate activity, or failure to secure necessary funds constant professional vigilance and early consideration of possible issues by the Trustees; - Financial and reputational damage caused by the government closing down the Music and Dance scheme ("MDS").
 The aim of the MDS is to assist pupils at the School with exceptional potential in music and dance, regardless of their personal circumstances.
 They benefit from world class specialist training, as part of a broad and balanced education.
 This enables them to proceed towards self sustaining careers in music and dance, if they choose.
-The future of the MDS is subject to continual governmental spending reviews, which are closely monitored by the Foundation; and - Loss or misuse of funds provided to the Foundation two staff monitoring the banking process together with full documentation of allocation of all receipts.
+The future of the MDS is subject to continual governmental spending reviews, which are closely monitored by the Foundation; - Loss or misuse of funds provided to the Foundation two staff monitoring the banking process together with full documentation of allocation of all receipts; and - Change in fundraising ability due to the impact of COVID-19 professional vigilance and ongoing discussions with the Head Master, Head of Foundation and Trustees.

-Statement of trustees' responsibilities
+Statement of Trustees' Responsibilities

-The trustees are responsible for preparing the trustees' report and the financial statements in accordance with applicable law, United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards) and the Charities SORP.
+The Trustees are responsible for preparing the Trustees' report and the Financial Statements in accordance with applicable law, United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards) and the Charities SORP.

-Company law requires the trustees to prepare financial statements for each financial year.
-Under company law the trustees must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Foundation and of the incoming resources and application of resources, including the income and expenditure, of the Foundation for that period.
-In preparing these financial statements, the trustees are required to:
+Company law requires the Trustees to prepare Financial Statements for each financial year.
+Under Company law the Trustees must not approve the Financial Statements unless they are satisfied that they give a true and fair view of the state of affairs of the Foundation and of the incoming resources and application of resources, including the income and expenditure, of the Foundation for that period.
+In preparing these Financial Statements, the Trustees are required to:

-- select suitable accounting policies and the apply them consistently; - observe the methods and principles in the Charities SORP; - make judgements and estimates that are reasonable and prudent; - state whether applicable UK accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Foundation will continue in operation.
+- select suitable accounting policies and the apply them consistently; - observe the methods and principles in the Charities SORP; - make judgements and estimates that are reasonable and prudent; - state whether applicable UK accounting standards have been followed, subject to any material departures disclosed and explained in the Financial Statements; and - prepare the Financial Statements on the going concern basis unless it is inappropriate to presume that the Foundation will continue in operation.

-The trustees are responsible for ensuring adequate accounting records are kept by the School sufficient to show and explain the Foundation's transactions, disclose with reasonable accuracy at any time the financial position of the Foundation and enable the trustees to ensure that the financial statements comply with the Companies Act 2006 and the provisions of the Foundation's constitution.
+The Trustees are responsible for ensuring adequate accounting records are kept by the School sufficient to show and explain the Foundation's transactions, disclose with reasonable accuracy at any time the financial position of the Foundation and enable the Trustees to ensure that the Financial Statements comply with the Companies Act 2006 and the provisions of the Foundation's constitution.
 They are also responsible for safeguarding the assets of the Foundation and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-Statement on disclosure of information to the auditor
+Statement on Disclosure of Information to the Auditor

-So far as each trustee is aware, there is no relevant audit information of which the Foundation's auditor is unaware.
-The trustees have taken all steps that they ought to have taken to make themselves aware of any relevant audit information and to establish that the auditor is aware of the information.
+So far as each Trustee is aware, there is no relevant audit information of which the Foundation's auditor is unaware.
+The Trustees have taken all steps that they ought to have taken to make themselves aware of any relevant audit information and to establish that the auditor is aware of the information.

-The trustees are responsible for the maintenance and integrity of the corporate and financial information included on the Foundation's website.
-Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.
+The Trustees are responsible for the maintenance and integrity of the corporate and financial information included on the page of the School's website dealing with the Foundation.
+Legislation in the United Kingdom governing the preparation and dissemination of Financial Statements may differ from legislation in other jurisdictions.

-Independent auditor
+Independent Auditor